TimAnthonyAlexander/tictactoe_react/README.md

 # A simple react app
 ## TicTacToe

-This is what I wrote in order to learn basic react.
+This is what I wrote in order to learn basic react and typescript.
 (It's in German)

 # Install